From Pitch Deck to Product: What Happens After the Yes

 These findings helped prioritise changes that would have the greatest impact.

 Based on the research, a set of targeted improvements was planned and implemented.
+Drawing on our experience with web design and e commerce in Newcastle upon Tyne, we focused on creating a modern, user-friendly platform.

 The listings page was redesigned to make key information immediately visible.